mneedham/batch-import/readme.md

 * use id-compression internally to save memory in structs (write a CompressedLongArray)
 * reuse PropertyBlock, PropertyRecords, RelationshipRecords, NodeRecords, probably subclass them and override getId() etc. or copy the code from the Store's to work with interfaces

+## Licensing Information

+This software is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html) for now.
+You can ask [Neo Technology](http://neotechnology.com) about a different licensing agreement.